msaari/relevanssi/readme.txt

 * New feature: New filter hook `relevanssi_oxygen_element` is used to filter Oxygen JSON elements.
 The earlier `relevanssi_oxygen_section_filters` and `relevanssi_oxygen_section_content` filters are no longer used with Oxygen 4; this hook is the only way to filter Oxygen elements.
 * Minor fix: Relevanssi used `the_category` filter with too few parameters.
 The missing parameters have been added.
 * Minor fix: Stops drafts and pending posts from showing up in Relevanssi Live Ajax Searches.
+* Minor fix: Phrases weren't used in some cases where a multiple-word phrase looked like a single-word phrase.

 = 4.15.2 =
 * New feature: New filter hook `relevanssi_didyoumean_token` lets you filter Did you mean words before correction.
 You can use this filter hook to exclude words from being corrected.